-How to get Business from my Website – 5 tips to a better return from your website
+How to get Business from my Website – 5 tips to getting a better return from your website

-2. Advertise – Use Google Ads or Facebook advertising or possibly LinkedIn and Instagram, to advertise your products or services and linking back to your specific website landing page.
+2. Advertise – Use Google Ads or Facebook advertising or possibly Linkedin and Instagram, to advertise your products or services and linking back to your specific website landing page.
 This sort of advertising is getting more and more understood, more and more popular and therefore more and more expensive.
 But there are ways to get a great and measurable return on your online advertising spend, in a way that offline is hard to quantify.
 If you invest €100 in this form of advertising and get €1000 in sales, is that a good way to go?

 3. Convert – If you are optimising and advertising then you will be getting traffic to your website, so now focus on the UX or user experience.
 And work on getting visitors to engage by asking a question, signing up to a newsletter or for a free guide, ebook or quote and call you or just simply buy something.
 Just as in a bricks and mortar store, this is something you need to do regularly.
+If visitors do not convert, then you are not gettting the right traffic or you are not convincing visitors to take action.

 4. Promote – When you have a website let your customers know you have it and why they should visit it.
 Add something in or on your physical packaging to promote visits to the site.
 You might add a special offer in each delivered parcel that upsells a related product.